 Living Your Life Your Way

 You should not be punished for falling in love again and trying to live a fulfilling life.
 You cannot allow your financial circumstances to dictate your love choices.
-An alimony attorney Los Angeles can help you through these difficult situations.
+An attorney for post-divorce settlements in Los Angeles can help you through these difficult situations.

 The first thing you must do is establish the exact nature of your living arrangements.
 If you spend a great deal of time at your new partner’s home and they at yours, it does not follow that the two of you are living together.
 If you continue to maintain separate residences, then you are not in cohabitation.
 No one can tell you or your partner how much time you can spend together.

 Other things may have happened since your divorce.
 In addition to meeting someone new, you may have hurt yourself in an accident.
 If you are still recovering from your injuries, then you may depend on the alimony payments to service your bills.
-In this instance, a family law attorney Los Angeles may be as helpful as a spousal support lawyer.
-A family law attorney Los Angeles can make a good case for why your ex must continue to pay.
+In this instance, a family law attorney in Los Angeles can make a good case if your ex is negligent of his alimony.

 You should also bear in mind that your ex is the person who must request a reduction or termination of alimony payments.
 They must also prove that your cohabitation with someone else significantly changes your financial situation.
 In other words, they must do all the work to justify a change in the alimony or its termination.

-The main goal of lawyers for alimony in Los Angeles is to help their clients get what they deserve after divorce.
-Turning to lawyers for alimony in Los Angeles will help you rebuild your life.
+The main goal of marital dispute lawyers is to help their clients get what they deserve after divorce.
+Turning to us, at The Law Offices of Nigel Burns will help you rebuild your life.